ryane/ryaneschinger.com/content/articles/kubernetes-replication-controllers-vs-deployments.md

 Behind the scenes, this will create a new Replication Controller with a temporary name.
 Once the update is complete, it will delete the original Replication Controller and update the new Replication Controller with the name of the original one.
-This certainly simplifies the process but it is often not usable for many applications since you will often be running pods with multiple containers or will need to update more than just the docker image &mdash;
+This certainly simplifies the process, but it is often not usable for many applications since you will often be running pods with multiple containers or will need to update more than just the docker image &mdash;
 configuration settings, secrets, or volumes, for example.